-Projects have 18 months from when the Program Agreement is executed to complete construction in order to be eligible to receive the grant.
+Projects have 18 months from when the Program Agreement is executed to complete the project in order to be eligible to receive the grant.
+A time extension may be granted prior to the project completion deadline and that the City has the right to deny a time extension if the applicant has not demonstrated sufficient progress in completing the project.
 Changes may require reevaluation of the approved grant amount from the Program Administrator.
 Changes to the design during the construction phase must be approved by the Program Administrator.